 Information obtained in the course of a harassment investigation, including identifying information about individuals involved, must not be disclosed unless necessary for the purpose of investigating or taking corrective action or as required by law [Section 32.0.6(2)(d)].

-Reports and relevant materials must be kept by the employer for at least 1 year.
+The employer must keep reports and relevant materials for at least 1 year.

 What To Do Next?